7Block Labs

 Emerging practices for 2026 readiness

-• Standard-first design: Build around ERC‑7683 + OIF modules to avoid bespoke bridges and to share filler networks with other protocols as they adopt the standard.
-EF’s 2025 protocol update set clear deliverables for reference solvers and interoperability layers. (blog.ethereum.org)
+• Standard-first design: We're all about creating our setup based on ERC‑7683 and OIF modules.
+This helps us avoid the hassle of custom bridges and makes it easier to share our filler networks with other protocols as they adopt the standard.
+The Ethereum Foundation's 2025 protocol update has some great milestones outlined for reference solvers and interoperability layers.
+You can dive into the details here.

 Minimal code scaffold (TypeScript)